 - Upgrading to the latest version of Authentication Manager maintains existing trusted realm relationships with Authentication Manager 8.0 or later deployments.

-Certificate Requirements Introduced in Version 8.4
+Certificate Requirements for Version 8.5

 This security upgrade affects openLDAP connections in Authentication Manager with a default keysize of 1024.
 For example, if you add an Oracle Directory Server as an identity source, you must replace the default 1024-bit Oracle Directory Server certificate with an LDAPS protocol certificate that is at least 2048 bits.